COLORADO COMMUNITY COLLEGE SYSTEM

 REFERENCES: Board Policy (BP) 9-30, Approval of Educational Programs; C.R.S.
 23-60-201; C.R.S.
 23-60-211; and C.R.S.
 23-1-133

-This procedure applies to Bachelor of Applied Science (B.A.S.) degrees offered by the Community Colleges within the Colorado Community College System (CCCS or System).
+This procedure applies to Bachelor of Applied Science and Bachelor of Science in Nursing degrees offered by the Colleges within the Colorado Community College System (CCCS or System).
+This procedure defines the bachelor degrees, approval process, program designations, and minimum standards as they have been approved by the State Board for Community Colleges and Occupational Education (SBCCOE).

-- New B.A.S. program requests are to be submitted using the Request for Degree Approval and Substantive Change Application form developed for the Higher Learning Commission and CCCS.
+- New bachelor degree program requests are to be submitted using the Request for Degree Approval and Substantive Change Application form developed for the Higher Learning Commission and CCCS.

-- Colleges will require that a minimum 30 of the 120 credits for the B.A.S degree be credits earned at the institution itself, through arrangements with other accredited institutions, or through contractual relationships approved by the Higher Learning Commission.
+- Colleges will require that a minimum 31 of the 120 credits for the bachelor degree be credits earned at the institution itself, through arrangements with other accredited institutions, or through contractual relationships approved by the Higher Learning Commission.
+The bachelor degree program will incorporate the core course requirements unless a waiver has been granted by CCHE.

-- General education requirements will be consistent with the philosophy and framework developed by the State Faculty Curriculum Committee.
+- General education requirements will be consistent with the State Faculty Curriculum Committee Style Guide.

-- Existing faculty load and salary guidelines will apply to faculty teaching upper-division B.A.S. degree courses.
+- Existing faculty load and salary guidelines will apply to faculty teaching upper-division bachelor degree courses unless otherwise approved by the Vice Chancellor of Academic and Student Affairs.

-- B.A.S. degrees should be designed as a stackable credential, with the intent that students first complete their A.A.S. degree or certificate prior to enrolling in the B.A.S. degree program.
+- Bachelor degrees should be designed as a stackable credential, with the intent that students first complete their associate degree or certificate prior to enrolling in the bachelor degree program.
 It is understood that there may be exceptions to this practice, primarily due to students who transfer from other institutions or other programs outside CCCS.

 - Evidence demonstrating projected student interest and employer demand for graduates will be documented and based on valid, reliable and comprehensive data.

 - Program tuition for upper-division courses will be established for each new degree program and based on the additional costs incurred to operate the new program.
 A rationale will be developed for the tuition rate.
-The Board must approve upper-level tuition rates.
+The State Board for Community Colleges and Occupational Education (SBCCOE) must approve upper-level tuition rates.

 Revising this Procedure